 If you’re interested in planning a craft brew getaway for several couples (or just an overnight brewery trip with a group of friends), consider booking the Inn at Blue Mountain Brewery.
 This 4,000 square foot cottage has five bedrooms, three and a half baths, a game room complete with a pool table, and a fully stocked kitchen.
 This cottage retreat sits adjacent to its namesake, Blue Mountain Brewery, a brewery and full-service restaurant serving up excellent sandwiches, brick oven pizzas, and much more to go with your frosty craft beers.
 During warmer months, grab a seat on the outdoor patio and admire the gorgeous views of the Blue Ridge Mountains and surrounding countryside.
 The inn is conveniently located along the Nelson 151 Trail, which is comprised of three breweries, five wineries, and a cidery, and is also a short drive from about a dozen more craft breweries.

 Photo Credit: Isaac Maiselman

 Old Town Alexandria’s only waterfront hotel, the Hotel Indigo is close to numerous restaurants and bars for those couples interested in exploring the local nightlife.
 Romance abounds at the hotel, from the quaint cobblestone streets to the beauty of the sunsets seen over the Potomac.
-Nab a table at the critically-acclaimed Restaurant Eve for a memorable meal with your sweetheart, then plan a visit to Bar PX, an upscale speakeasy-style bar known for creating uniquely sophisticated cocktails (make reservations, as space is extremely limited in this popular cocktail lounge).
-Cross the river and head into Washington D.C. for even more evening entertainment.
+Nab a table at the critically-acclaimed Vermilion Restaurant for a memorable meal with your sweetheart and cross the river into Washington D.C. for even more evening entertainment.